Mechanism Design for Decentralized Risk Detection: Strict Propriety, Network Coalitions, and the Backfiring Mandat

 Under banking competition with detection externality $\alpha_\phi$, bank $i$'s private payoff from reporting intensity $m_i$ is $B_i - \alpha_\phi \cdot m_i$, where the linear competitive cost captures the customer-facing disutility of heightened monitoring.
 The FOC is $\partial B_i / \partial m_i = \alpha_\phi$.
 As $\alpha_\phi \to \infty$, the equilibrium $m_i^C \to 0$, precisely Assumption 8's prediction that reporting becomes uninformative under intense competition.

-At $m_1 = m_2 = 0$ (Regime C under extreme competition), aggregated noise variance is $\sigma_z^2/2$; at $m_1 = m_2 = 1$ (autarky-equivalent individual signals), each bank's local noise is $\sigma_\eta^2$.
-If $\sigma_z^2 > 2\sigma_\eta^2$ (plausible when injected noise exceeds natural signal variability), autarky achieves strictly higher detection quality than Regime C at high $\alpha_\phi$.
-Combined with Regime C's positive leakage and compliance costs (which are zero under autarky), this yields $W^C < W^A$, so Assumption 9 holds as a derived consequence rather than as a maintained primitive.
+At $m_1 = m_2 = 0$, corresponding to Regime C under extreme competition, aggregated noise variance is $\sigma_z^2/2$; at $m_1 = m_2 = 1$, the autarky-equivalent individual signal case, each bank's local noise is $\sigma_\eta^2$.
+If $\sigma_z^2 > 2\sigma_\eta^2$, which is plausible when injected noise exceeds natural signal variability, autarky achieves strictly higher detection quality than Regime C at high $\alpha_\phi$.
+Combined with Regime C's positive leakage and compliance costs, both of which are zero under autarky, this yields $W^C < W^A$, so Assumption 9 holds as a derived consequence rather than as a maintained primitive.